Orthodox Church of the Holy Spirit, Vilnius: Architecture

 In the 19th century, when Vilnius was part of the Russian Empire, several Byzantine Revival architectural elements were added to the church, but it nevertheless retained its essentially Baroque form.
 Indeed, the added Orthodox frescoes, Iconostasis and dome enhanced its magnificence, as did the addition of deep blue and green interior decor.
 Unusual in an Orthodox church are the Scagliola (simulated marble) sculptures.
 A new reliquary was added in 1853.

-In the crypt lie the remains of Saints Anthony, John, and Eustathios.
+In a carved wooden reliquary in the center of the church lie the remains of Saints Anthony, John, and Eustathios.
 A tradition of the church is to cloak them in black during Lent, in white at Christmas and in red on other major religious holidays.

 Present

-The Church of the Holy Spirit is the major Orthodox church in Lithuania, and it is affiliated with two Orthodox monasteries: The Monastery of the Holy Spirit and the Convent of Saint Mary Magdalen.
+The Church of the Holy Spirit is the major Orthodox church in Lithuania, and it is affiliated with two Orthodox monasteries: The Monastery of the Holy Spirit and the Monastery of Saint Mary Magdalene.
 These are the only remaining Orthodox monasteries in Lithuania.